aws-samples/aws-organizations-tag-inventory/README.md

 ## Deployment
 The easiest way to deploy the solution is using the supplied command line interface (cli)

+> [!NOTE]
+> The Resource Explorer API is not available in all AWS regions.
+Check for availability via the [AWS console](https://resource-explorer.console.aws.amazon.com/resource-explorer/home) before deploying.

 ### Deploy central stack
 1. Open a terminal on your local machine,
 1. Ensure there are  [AWS credentials available on your terminal](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) for the account that you want to deploy the central stack to.